-It is highly recommended that, in consultation with the committee chair, the student draft a manuscript based on the dissertation for submission to a refereed journal for publication review once the ETD office has accepted the final draft of the dissertation.
+In consultation with the committee chair, the student must draft a manuscript based on the dissertation for submission to a pre-approved refereed journal for publication review once the ETD office has accepted the final draft of the dissertation.
+Submission of the dissertation manuscript for publication is a prerequisite for graduation.
+The manuscript does not have to be accepted for publication in order to graduate, but must be submitted.